Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and dividing your information into sections with appropriate headings.
-Make use of bold and italics to emphasize important details, but don’t overwhelm readers with overly complicated formatting.
+Ensure your resume is concise by using brief sentences and dividing your details into sections with appropriate headings.
+Employ bold, italics or other fonts to emphasize important details, but don’t overwhelm the reader with excessive formatting.

 6. Proofread for Errors